guraydemir/ditchthebig/README.md

 I did first stage about installing Linux to Windows and Mac PC's.
 So, this repository is for second stage and is about installing lineageOS on android phones.

-I am planning to reduce the confusion try to not baffle people with terminal code.
+I am planning to reduce the confusion trying to not baffle people with terminal code.

 I hope I can cover as many models as possible.